ProtectUK publication date

 • ensure the kit is included within, and forms part of an organisations First Aid Needs Assessment

-• have in place a formal risk based process which determines the best location for the kit
+• have in place a formal risk based process which determines the best location for these kits

 • embed the name “Public Access Trauma First Aid Kit” and “PAcT First Aid Kit” within the first aid culture of the organisation